henry2025lab/postcard_voice/README.md

 ## 💬 Acknowledgements

 This project builds upon the **Emotion2Vec+** model • **funasr** toolkit • **PyTorch** ecosystem.
 Huge thanks to their respective authors and maintainers.
+“This repository relies on the Emotion2Vec+ model released by Z. Ma et al. under Apache‑2.0.
+All rights reserved by the original authors.”